Skip to ContentSitemap

 NOAA Atlantic Hurricane Season Outlook

-1. Identify innovative solutions and strategies for improvement, including those that address challenges identified in previous hurricane seasons.
+1. Identify innovative solutions, strategies, and lessons learned that address challenges identified in previous hurricane seasons.

 2. Fortify NOAA’s capacity across Personnel, Mission, and Infrastructure (PMI) to support hurricane preparedness, response, and recovery.